ebenezarchinelo/Security-Audit/README.md

-# Zazz Ecommerce – Security Audit Report
+# Cran Ecommerce – Security Audit Report
 **Auditor:** Chinelo Ebenezar, SOC Analyst
 **Date:** July 9, 2025

 ---

 ## Overview
-This audit evaluates the cybersecurity posture of **Zazz Ecommerce**, a fictional Nigerian-based online retail company.
+This audit evaluates the cybersecurity posture of **Cran Ecommerce**, a fictional Nigerian-based online retail company.
 The audit includes an analysis of network traffic, endpoint protection, access controls, web application vulnerabilities, SIEM effectiveness, incident response readiness, and regulatory compliance.
 The assessment also includes technical and compliance reviews using the **NIST Cybersecurity Framework (CSF)**, along with regulatory standards such as:
 - **NDPR** (Nigeria Data Protection Regulation)
 - **CBN Cybersecurity Framework and Guidelines for Payment Service Providers**